KravitzLabDevices/FED3_library/docs/index.md

 ## [FED3 library](https://github.com/KravitzLabDevices/FED3_library) documentation

-This documentation site will cover the user variables and functions available for manipulation in the FED3 library

 ### Variables
 - **LeftCount**: Int, total number of pokes on the left nosepoke, initializes to 0
 - **leftInterval**: Int, duration of the last left nosepoke in ms